 Take part in a genetic DNA program.
 There’s only one prominent company, Family Tree DNA, which does a test for the male line (Y-DNA) – as well as the more common ‘cousin finder’.
 They have a project dedicated to Chinese family history.

-You may wish to put in a few dollars to help fund a couple of DNA tests.
+You may wish to help fund DNA tests.
+Two tests have so far been conducted and results published in later posts.
 Let me know if you’d like details.

 In Melbourne Australia, you might like to join The Chinese Australian Family History Group of Victoria (CAFHOV).
 There may be something similar near where you live and CAFHOV have some suggestions.
 Let me know of others.